Common viruses in children: Seven infections kids pick up at school

 If your child does develop symptoms of influenza, including fever, headache, vomiting or diarrhea, body aches, and fatigue, they should stay home until they’re symptom-free.

-Children with severe symptoms, prolonged symptoms, or underlying health conditions should be evaluated by a health care provider to confirm their diagnosis and evaluate them for any serious complications.
+Children with severe, prolonged symptoms or underlying health conditions should be evaluated by a healthcare provider to prevent serious complications.